-For this post we chat with Dr Andrew Lewis-Pye, who is an Associate Professor in the Department and launched the Maths@LSE blog in 2015.
+For this post we chat with Prof Andrew Lewis-Pye, who is an Associate Professor in the Department and launched the Maths@LSE blog in 2015.

 I came in the summer of 2013, and have been loving it here ever since!
 Prior to coming to the LSE I had a Royal Society University Research Fellowship at the University Leeds, and before that a Marie-Curie Fellowship at the University of Siena.